Daishoin Temple

 5 of 23 in Hagi

-Daishoin Temple (大照院, Daishōin), constructed in 1656, was originally the family temple of the Mori Clan, who ruled Hagi during the Edo Period (1603-1868).
-Belonging to the Rinzai school of Zen Buddhism, the temple is renowned for its large wooden main hall and the peaceful Zen garden located behind it.
-This tranquil spot provides visitors with an authentic Zen experience, making it a serene retreat in the heart of Hagi.
+Daishoin Temple (大照院, Daishōin), built in 1656, was originally established as the family temple of the Mori Clan, who ruled Hagi during the Edo Period (1603-1868).
+As a prominent temple of the Rinzai school of Zen Buddhism, Daishoin is celebrated for its grand wooden main hall and the serene Zen garden located behind it.
+The garden, with its meticulously arranged rocks and lush greenery, offers visitors a genuine Zen experience, providing a peaceful escape from the hustle and bustle of the city.
+The temple’s tranquil atmosphere invites reflection, making it a perfect retreat for those seeking inner peace in the heart of Hagi.

-One of Daishoin Temple’s main attractions is the burial site of several Mori lords in the woods behind the main hall.
-The graves of the first and even-numbered lords are located here, while the odd-numbered lords are buried at Tokoji Temple.
-The path leading to the graves is lined with hundreds of stone lanterns, creating a spiritual and peaceful atmosphere that adds to the temple’s historical and cultural significance.
+Among the temple's most significant features is the burial site of several Mori lords, nestled in the wooded area behind the main hall.
+The graves of the first and even-numbered Mori lords are located here, while the odd-numbered lords are buried at the nearby Tokoji Temple.
+A path leading to the graves is flanked by hundreds of stone lanterns, casting a soft glow and creating a spiritual ambiance.
+This pathway not only enhances the sense of peace but also reinforces the temple’s historical and cultural importance, connecting visitors with the deep legacy of the Mori family and their role in the region's history.

 Provided through partner sites